 Gauging Weir is immediately after Ibis Point.

 IMPORTANT NOTE: The dynamics of Gauging Weir change depending on the the state of a temporary causeway 250m downstream of the weir.
 If the causeway is removed or lowered, water no longer backs up to below the weir.
 This effectively exposes the anti-erosion concrete-base and lip.
-(2018-12 Update: The causeway downstream has been rebuilt recently, so there is more water covering the lip below the weir, but not to the extent that it used to be, so be cautious).
+If the causeway downstream has been rebuilt, there is more water covering the lip below the weir, making it less damaging for your boat.

 The challenge, is to avoid damaging your boat on the concrete lip below the drop.